Writer, voice teacher, and storyteller, Teddi DiCanio often blends music and story. Her taste in subject matter is eclectic.

 The attempts of Congress to amend--abolish--replace--the Affordable Care Act, or Obamacare as it's called, have been unsuccessful.
 The dramatic gesture of Senator John McCain, Republican of Arizona, physically doing a 'thumb's down,' has been played and replayed on the news as it took the latest bill, referred to as 'skinny repeal,' down to defeat The earlier Senate bill would have easily knocked about twenty-four million people out of health insurance coverage.
 The analysis of the Congressional Budget Office said 'skinny repeal' would knock out fewer, fifteen million.
 Not much of an improvement.

 The draconian measures of both the House and Senate versions, particularly in regards to Medicaid, are unpopular.
 A number of primarily Republican states desperately need those Medicaid funds.
 Governors of both parties are opposed.
-The president's call to just repeal the Affordable Care Act and worry later about concocting a new scheme to replace it, has made no headway.
+Trump's call to just repeal the Affordable Care Act and worry later about concocting a new scheme to replace it has made no headway.

 Compromise is a major element of the democratic process.
 But the problem is not an inability to reach some kind of palatable compromise.
 The problem is that nothing proposed, particularly draconian measures like cutting Medicaid funds, get at the question: “What causes American health care to be so much more expensive than that of other developed countries?”
 Until Congress finds the answer—or rather answers—to that question, and then devises remedies for the causes, no bill will be worth passing.